Skeleton Technologies

-Skeleton Technologies is a Global Cleantech 100 company and an energy storage developer and manufacturer for transportation, grid, automotive, and industrial applications.
-Skeleton uses a patented raw material, curved graphene, to produce solutions for the energy storage market, including high-power supercapacitors and high-energy solid-state batteries.
+Skeleton Technologies is an Estonian energy storage developer and manufacturer for AI data center, transportation, grid, and defence applications.
+Skeleton is developing a novel raw material, curved graphene, to produce solutions for the energy storage market, including high-power supercapacitors.

 About

 Skeleton was established in 2009 by Oliver Ahlberg, Taavi Madiberk, Dr. Jaan Leis, and Dr. Anti Perkson when they began developing graphene-based supercapacitors.
 The company now has over 300 employees throughout its various locations.
 Skeleton operates in Germany and Estonia, with headquarters, IT and module development in Tallinn.
 In Germany, the company operates a materials development facility for curved graphene in Bitterfeld-Wolfen, as well as a supercapacitor factory in Großröhrsdorf.
 Skeleton is also building an additional supercapacitor factory near Leipzig in partnership with Siemens, which is estimated to become the world's largest supercapacitor production site.

 Currently, Skeleton is a supplier to a number of global OEMs in automotive, transportation, grid, and further industrial applications such as Siemens, Škoda, and Hitachi.
 They are also a member of the European Battery Alliance, an industry group with over 750 members focused on developing a European battery value chain.
 The company has received media attention in outlets such as Bloomberg News, The Economist, Sifted, and Financial Times for their German production, battery expertise, and development of novel technologies.

+Skeleton is a Global Cleantech 100 company.

 History

 2009–2012: First production

 Skeleton Technologies was created in 2009 for the purpose of developing graphene-based supercapacitors.
-In 2011, the company started the development of SpaceCap, a capacitor based on Skeleton's proprietary Carbon Derived Carbon material, as a part of a commission from the European Space Agency.
+In 2011, the company started the development of SpaceCap, a capacitor based on Skeleton's proprietary carbide-derived carbon material, as a part of a commission from the European Space Agency.
 In 2012, Skeleton launched its first commercial product series.